Poland: Birding the Baltic Coast and East in Fall

 We begin our time on the Baltic coast by exploring the wild, remote and bird rich Vistula Spit.
 This narrow sandspit, which at its widest is only 1.1 miles (1.8 kilometers) wide, was formed by wind accumulating vast quantities of sand in this very shallow part of the Baltic Sea.
 Over time, this sand built up into the vast dune system present today, with some dunes reaching 82 feet (25 meters) high.

 We will begin our birding here by visiting the Drapolicz Tower (drapolicz literally translates to raptor count), the best place in Poland to witness migration during the spring and fall seasons.
-As the name suggests, the highlight here is the bird of prey migration and we will hopefully witness good numbers of migrating Eurasian Sparrowhawk, Northern Goshawk, Common Buzzard, Peregrine Falcon, and Merlin.
+As the name suggests, the highlight here is the bird of prey migration and we will hopefully witness good numbers of migrating Eurasian Sparrowhawk, Eurasian Goshawk, Common Buzzard, Peregrine Falcon, and Merlin.
 Rarer birds of prey seen here include Hen Harrier, White-tailed Eagle, and Rough-legged Buzzard.
-We should also get to see high numbers Western Jackdaw, Rook, Hooded Crow, and Common Wood Pigeon migrating overhead, this visible migration is a special sight to observe.
+We should also get to see high numbers of Western Jackdaw, Rook, Hooded Crow, and Common Wood Pigeon migrating overhead, this visible migration is a special sight to observe.

 The bushes around the watchtower should also be crawling with passerines that have stopped here on their migration south.
 Typical species like Eurasian Treecreeper, Goldcrest, Eurasian Blue Tit, Common Chiffchaff, European Robin, Common Chaffinch, and Long-tailed Tit could also be joined by scarcer species like Brambling, Eurasian Bullfinch, Eurasian Siskin, Hawfinch and Red (Common) Crossbill.
 The real prize for scanning these birds is the chance of finding a real eastern special like the stunning Pallas’s Leaf Warbler, Red-flanked Bluetail, or Yellow-browed Warbler, a potential bonus of our visit here.